lironzvi2/sqe-hw3/README.md

 Each of the testing methods is elaborated in its own directory.

 ## Results
-You should add a report of your testing to the FinalReport folder.
+You should add a report of your testing to the Report folder.
 See [Report README](Report/README.md) for more details on the report format.